Prashik712/Prashik712/README.md

 - 👋 Hi, I’m @Prashik712
-- 👀 I’m interested in blockchain technology.
+- 👀 I’m interested in Crypto.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Blockchain Technology.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me - prashikmeshram71@gmail.com

 <!---
 Prashik712/Prashik712 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.